6.1. The illusion of speed

 Using a 0.80mm nozzle at 0.96mm extrusion width and 0.64mm layer height at 18mm/s: .96 X .64 X 18 = 11.06 mm3/s

 So if we max out all of the settings, the larger nozzle puts out the same amount of plastic moving at half the speed.
 No real gain, right?
 But wait a minute, man.
-The larger nozzle has just put down extrusions that are twice as wide.
-You can produce a much stronger part, or completely eliminate the need for an extra perimeter wall!
+The larger nozzle has just put down extrusions that are twice as wide and twice as tall.
+You can produce a much stronger part, or completely eliminate the need for a perimeter wall!
 Your smaller nozzle moving twice as fast is going to take longer than a larger nozzle printing the same wall thickness.

 Let’s check out some real-world examples.
-This is a good exercise in using the Preview function in PrusaSlicer to fine tune your print selections before committing to a long print.
+This is a chance to try using the Preview function in PrusaSlicer to fine tune your print selections before committing to a long print.
 Let’s start with a typical functional print.
 In this case, we’re printing 8 GoPro extension arms using PLA.

 First, we’ll slice using typical 0.40mm nozzle parameters:

 Notice that print time of nearly 11 hours.
 Next, let’s slice that same print using typical 0.80mm nozzle parameters:

 Notice that our print time is now below 8 hours.
 Of course, slicer estimates are rarely spot-on, but you can expect to see proportional gains.
 Just for fun, let’s slice the same print using a 1.00mm nozzle:

 Whoa.
 Print time drops to just below 7 hours.
 That’s not even the best part.
 Check out what our 0.40mm nozzle produces on the inside:

 OK, yeah, it looks nice enough.
 We’ve got our 20% infill and our 2 perimeters.
 Now look inside the same print with a 0.60mm nozzle: